Movement of Cesium/Strontium Capsules to Dry Storage

 Waste Treatment Plant (WTP) Diesel

-The Hanford Communities remains concerned about plans to burn approximately 45,000 gallons of diesel per day at full operation of the WTP.
-A natural gas pipeline to supply the Central Plateau is a much better alternative and the EIS should be completed.
-DOE is also encouraged to explore opportunities to use process heat from proposed new advanced nuclear reactors (supported by DOE’s Advanced Reactor Demonstration Program) to provide steam for the WTP as well.
+The Hanford Communities remains concerned about plans to burn tens of thousands of gallons of diesel per day at full operation of the WTP.
+DOE is encouraged to explore opportunities to use steam from a proposed new advanced nuclear reactor (supported by DOE’s Advanced Reactor Demonstration Program) to provide steam for the WTP, and to look at biodiesel, hydrogen or other promising technologies as well.